Limited to 10 people. Join Julie & Norman Bruce, our journey begins in Windhoek and we explore sand dunes, game parks, the Skeleton Coast.

 If you wish to be guaranteed a single room, there is a Single Supplement charge of $1,900.
 Our price is based on 2 people sharing a room.
 Those people travelling alone but wishing to share will be informed 3 months prior to departure if a roommate is not currently available.
 At that point you will be invoiced for the Single Supplement ($1,900).
 If a roommate subsequently joins the tour, your single supplement will be refunded with the final documentation.

-Payment: You can secure your place on the tour with a $400 per person non- refundable deposit.
+You can secure your place on the tour with a $400 per person non- refundable deposit.
 We take payment by cheque, Visa or Mastercard for the $400 /person deposit.
-The invoice for the Land tour will be sent in mid-July 2017.
-Payment will be due on August 14th 2017.
+The invoice for the Land tour will be sent in mid-August 2019.
+Payment will be due on September 17 2019.
 Price quoted is for FINAL PAYMENT by cheque.

 BC Travel Registration # 3379